saduf/test_readme/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This repository provides an end-to-end solution on how to Fine-Tune a TensorFlow<sup>TM</sup> application, and export the resulting network.meta file.
 Finally after 2 weeks of work, I was able to train, evaluate, and export a network.meta file corresponding to a MobileNet_01_224 implementation.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Using the compiled.graph to perform inference with the Movidius NCS was was giving me a zero score for some days, the issue was that the provided template was implemented for a Caffe solution, reading images in BGR format instead of the RGB format expected by TensorFlow.
-Training features had to be normalized to a range of [0,1], using a mean of 0.5 and a scale factor of 2 to finally bring its values to a range between [-1,1], and finally apply a center crop of 0.875, see Inception Preprocessing.
+Training features had to be normalized to a range of [0,1], using a mean of 0.5 and a scale factor of 2 to finally bring its values to a range between [-1,1], and finally apply a center crop of 0.875, [see Inception Preprocessing](https://github.com/tensorflow/models/blob/master/research/slim/preprocessing/inception_preprocessing.py).

-The first network I tried was MobileNet_01_224 Fine-Tuning all the layers, with the provided [80k images dataset](https://github.com/movidius/ncappzoo/tree/master/apps/topcoder_example), the resulting compiled.graph takes ~40 ms to infer one image, and the compiled.graph file size was around 6.5 MB.
+I decided to go with a MobileNet_01_224 Fine-Tuning all the layers, the resulting compiled.graph takes ~40 ms to infer one image, and the compiled.graph file size is around 6.5 MB.
 Comparing the top-1 and top-5 accuracy results from other networks like [Inception-ResNet-V2](https://keras.io/applications/#inceptionresnetv2) or [DenseNet-121](https://keras.io/applications/#densenet), we can see that that MobileNet_01_224 top-1 accuracy is lower by ~ 13 and 10 percent, respectively.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From [ncsdk release notes](https://github.com/movidius/ncsdk/blob/master/docs/release_notes.md), we can see support for Inception-ResNet-V2, which in turn represented a great option to experiment based on the extent of accuracy improvement.
-On the other side, this is very deep network with more than 10 times the number of parameters compared to of the MobileNet_01 architecture.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From [ncsdk release notes](https://github.com/movidius/ncsdk/blob/master/docs/release_notes.md), we can see support for Inception-ResNet-V2, on the downn side, this is very deep network with more than 10 times the number of parameters compared to of the MobileNet_01 architecture.
-Results proved that the inference time was really penalized in terms of the evaluating Log Loss function, the resulting score was very similar to the one obtained by the MobileNet_01_224 model.
-Concluding that the Inception-ResNet-V2 model was very expensive to train, and was taking 10 times longer for inference, ~ 400 ms.
+Concluding that the Inception-ResNet-V2 model was very expensive to train, and was taking 10 times longer for inference, ~ 400 ms, the resulting score was very similar to the one obtained by the MobileNet_01_224 model.

 **3. Final Approach**